chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line - duplicates the last line of the "iacta" file.

-10-no_more_j - deletes all regular files with .js extension present in the current dir and all its subfolders.s
+10-no_more_j - deletes all regular files with .js extension present in the current dir and all its subfolders.

+11-directories - counts the number of directories and sub-directories in the current directory.